-- (a) "ALPR operator" means a person that uses or operates an ALPR system, or accesses, stores, or maintains information or data collected through the use or operation of an ALPR system. - (b) "Automated license plate recognition system" or "ALPR system" means a system of one or more mobile or fixed cameras combined with computer algorithms to read and convert images of registration plates and the characters they contain into computer-readable data.
+- (a) "ALPR operator" means a person that uses or operates an ALPR system, or accesses, stores, or maintains information or data collected through the use or operation of an ALPR system, but does not include the Department of the California Highway Patrol when subject to Section 2413 of the Vehicle Code or a transportation agency when subject to Section 31490 of the Streets and Highways Code. - (b) "Automated license plate recognition system" or "ALPR system" means a system of one or more mobile or fixed cameras combined with computer algorithms to read and convert images of registration plates and the characters they contain into computer-readable data. - (c) "Person" includes a law enforcement agency, government agency, private entity, or individual. - (d) "Public agency" means and includes every state agency and every local agency. - 1798.90.51.
+An ALPR operator shall do all of the following:

-SB 893 - 12 -
+SB 893 -12 -